GabLeRoux/generator-coffee-karma/README.md

 Make sure you have installed nodeJS before running npm commands.
 Download nodeJS at

 ### 3. Testing
 Great, you are ready to write awesome code!
-But off course, you want to test.
+But off course, you want to run tests, lots and lots of tests.
 Start Karma by running the 'grunt karma' command in the terminal.

 ```
 grunt karma
 ```

-Karma outputs the test reports in the terminal.
+Karma outputs the test reports directly in the terminal.
 If you prefer a html based test report go to 'server/port/debug.html' while 'grunt karma' is running.
 Most likely this url is;

 ```
 http://localhost:9876/debug.html
 ```

+> It is possible you have to refresh to get the last report

 ### 4. Compiling
 If you would like to compile coffeeScript automatically on file change, activate the watcher.
 This is easily done by running the 'grunt watch' command in the terminal.